18F/tts-internal-buy-starter-repo/README.md

 echo "# Project X" > README.md
 ```

-This pulls down the repository from GitHub, renames the folder, restarts the `git` commit history, and removes these instructions.
+This pulls down the repository from GitHub, renames the folder, restarts the `git` commit history (to disconnect from _this_ repo), and removes these instructions.

 ```
 git add .